Vandise/Violet/README.md

 ```

 ### Lambda
-The lambda body is executed within a child scope, meaning it does not have access to outside variables.
-Currently Violet does not allow the inclusion of outside variables by reference or value.
+The lambda body is executed within a child scope, meaning it has access to parent variables.
 ```
 -> do |arguments|
   expressions